codex-storage/codex-storage-proofs-circuits/README.md

 We then hash each cell (using the sponge construction with Poseidon2; see below for details), and build a binary Merkle tree over this hashes.
 This has depth `d = ceil[ log2(nCells) ]`.
 Note: if `nCells` is not a power of two, then we have to add dummy hashes.
-The exact conventions for doing this is to be determined later.
+The exact conventions for doing this are described below.

 The Merkle root of the cells of a single slot is called the "slot root", and is denoted by `slotRoot`.